germangh/batman/+pupillator/README.md

 The table below lists all the analyses and processing tasks that have been perfomed on the pupillator dataset so far, roughly in chronological order.
+Some of the documents listed below may not be available yet.

 What?                                                 | Documentation
 ----------------------------------------------------- | -------------